Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 Content | Description
 --- | ---
 `pom.xml` | This XML file contains information about the project and configuration details used by Apache Maven to build the project.
 It adds the dependency to the `my-all-in-one-project-platform` module and configures the `maven-dependency-plugin` to copy all the artifacts required in the Docker image into the folder `${project.build.directory}/extensions`.
-`src/main/docker` | In this folder you can find everything that's needed to fully configure the custom ACS Docker image.
+`src/main/docker` | In this folder you can find everything that's needed to fully configure the custom Content Services Docker image.
-`src/main/docker/Dockerfile` | This is the file that define the custom ACS Docker image.
+`src/main/docker/Dockerfile` | This is the file that define the custom Content Services Docker image.
 The default configuration installs all the existing JARs and AMPs under `${project.build.directory}/extensions` folder and adds custom configuration and license files.
 `src/main/docker/license` | This folder contains the licenses required for running an Enterprise project.

 #### my-all-in-one-project-share